digitallinguistics/data-format/.github/README.md

 <!-- This readme is targeted at general users.
 The developer readme is located in the project root. -->
-# The Data Format for Digital Linguistics (DaFoDiL)
+# The Data Format for Digital Linguistics (Daffodil)

 ## Introduction